raphaelmansuy/k8s-agent-stack/docs/architecture.md

 ### 2. Agent Runtime (`agentstack/internal/domain/deployment`)
 Agents are managed through a dual-mode orchestration strategy that leverages both **kagent** and **Knative Serving**.

 - **kagent Integration**: The stack natively uses **kagent** as its primary orchestration layer.
 If the `kagent.dev/v1alpha2` CRDs are present in the cluster, AgentStack manages agents via the `Agent` custom resource.
-This provides:
     - **Declarative Lifecycle**: Agents are defined as high-level Kubernetes objects.
     - **Unified Management**: Integration with the kagent UI and A2A protocol discovery.
+    - See [kagent-adk-a2a-architecture.md](kagent-adk-a2a-architecture.md) for the runtime specification.
 - **Knative Fallback**: If `kagent` is not installed, the system falls back to direct management of **Knative Services**.
-This ensures:
     - **Scale-to-Zero**: Agents consume zero resources when idle.
     - **Auto-scaling**: Rapid scaling based on request concurrency (via Knative Pod Autoscaler).
+    - See [deployment-guide.md](deployment-guide.md) for scaling and traffic management details.
 - **Deployment Types**:
     - **BYO (Bring Your Own)**: Custom container images implementing the A2A protocol.
     - **LLM**: Pre-configured agents with specific LLM provider settings.